 Tuenti perfectly understands the rules of the game but seeks to challenge or reinvent them.
 We encapsulated this disruptive approach in the brand idea ‘Extreme nonconformism,’ to further encourage the company to distance themselves from the stereotypes of the industry.

 The logotype has the same challenging attitude; placing the full stop at the beginning of the word not only demonstrates a disregard for the rules of grammar and typography, but it suggests that the brand goes beyond accepted limits.
 This device is also used to the same effect in other written communications.

 The largely black and white identity is an extreme departure from the normal industry vernacular, but the effect is a breath of fresh air in a marketplace awash with colour.
 It’s a bold convention that is also extended to brand photography.

 In the telco industry, icons are an accepted part of the consumer communications toolkit, so it was just as important to create uniqueness here as well.
 The quirky illustrations adhere to the same inclined angle used as the basis of the typography.

 Clarity and logic

-Despite the identity’s overall minimal approach, some communications necessarily feature multiple messages and require another level of design.
+Despite the identity’s overall minimal approach, some communications feature multiple messages and require another level of design.
 For these instances, a more structured graphic language was developed, using a grid system, layering and a secondary colour palette to help organise information.